Sydney’s Catholic Archbishop, Anthony Fisher, has described Greens policies as “nasty” and contravening “basic moral standards”.

-Foisting an extreme form of the LGBTI agenda on children
+In an interview with The Australian, Archbishop Fisher said Safe Schools was foisting “an extreme form of the LGBTI agenda on children’’.

 This past week, America got a glimpse into what was really meant when Barack Obama said we were five days away from fundamentally transforming the United States of America.
 The president demanded that school districts across the country allow boys who identify as female have access to girls’ locker rooms, bathrooms, and even college dorms.
 Many people have been warning that Obama has a lot of time left in office to push through some of his most, shall we say, radical ideas in his quest for social change.
 People would have never imagined back in 2008, however, that this man would one day issue decrees that would ultimately redefine humanity itself by pushing the issue of transgenderism into the forefront of everybody’s consciousness.